t0xus/iounit_sampler/README.md

 Please respect these restrictions until the copyright and licensing terms are clearly defined and published.
 Thank you for your understanding.

+Great thanks @CreedsCode / @https://github.com/CreedsCode who has inspired an empowered me!

 Great thanks @adafruit_dht for demonstrating how a DHT22 Sensor works in Python with a Raspberry Pi.

-Great thanks @derCEO who has inspired an empowered me.

 ## Summary